Ayush2412Tiwari/Ayush2412Tiwari/README.md

 - 👋 Hi, I’m @Ayush2412Tiwari
 - 👀 I’m interested in cloud computing and data analytics.
-- 🌱 I’m currently learning pyhton,html,CSS and javascript
+- 🌱 I’m currently learning Data Structures and Algorithm and Go
-- 💞️ I’m looking to collaborate on
+-
 - 📫 How to reach me www.linkedin.com/in/ayush2412 (LinkedIn profile)